KeigoAlexTanaka/node-express-routes-lesson/README.md

 Let's rebuild an app that looks just like what Kate did in her lecture.

+By the end, we'll have an app that says "Hello World!" and runs on port 3000.

 ## Another look at our first route

 In `server.js`: